Newsletters aren’t what they used be, and that’s a good thing.

 Where social media allows immediate sharing of information reaching broad audiences, newsletters allow for prolonged exposure to targeted audiences with consistent messaging.

 Savvy marketing professionals realize organizations can focus on specific, and useful, information throughout their newsletter campaign.

 The key here is USEFUL information.
-Clients don’t want their inboxes flooded with junk and no marketer wants their hard work shifted to the spam folders.
+Customers don’t want their inboxes flooded with junk and no marketer wants their hard work shifted to the spam folders.

-Include newsletters as part of your direct marketing efforts with target clients through announcements of products, services and even to reinforce brand recognition.
+Include newsletters as part of your direct marketing efforts with your target audience through announcements of products, services and even to reinforce brand recognition.

 Writing informative and engaging newsletters is an art.
 Messages for your customer, employees and board of directors are not the same.
 It’s vital to know your audience and tailor all messaging to be a consistent reflection of your organization.

 Gain Contacts and Customers

 Become a trusted source of useful information and your organization will see increases in site traffic and a jump in client engagement.

 Newsletter readers spend 80% more time on the a company’s site according to content marketing writer, Megan Radogna.